 There are also tax benefits to recognising losses as these can be offset against any gains making the £11,300 capital gains tax allowance go further.

-There have been studies that show that the disposition effect is more evident in individuals with a lower understanding of investing and this is unsurprising.
+Studies have shown that the disposition effect is more evident in individuals with a lower understanding of investing, which is unsurprising.
 It is not easy for an individual to go against their psychology.